-Peakpower Bukidnon Inc. (PBI) is a 10.4MW diesel/bunker-fired power plant located in Barangay Alae, Manolo Fortich, Bukidnon.
+Peakpower Bukidnon Inc. (PBI) is a 10.4MW diesel/bunker-fired power plant with business address located in Barangay Alae, Manolo Fortich, Bukidnon.
 It has a 15-year BOMT agreement with the Bukidnon Second Electric Cooperative Inc. (BUSECO).

-ERC issued a Provisional Certificate of Compliance for the 10.4MW (2 units of 5.2MW) on November 21, 2017, which was extended on February 20, 2018.
-ERC issued a Certificate of Compliance for the 10.4MW on December 19, 2018, which was extended until November 20, 2024.
+ERC issued a Certificate of Compliance for the 10.4MW on December 19, 2018 which was extended until November 20, 2024.
 PBI commenced commercial operation on March 26, 2018.

-BUSECO's franchise area includes the municipalities of Libona, Manolo Fortich, Sumilao, Baungon, Malitbog, Talakag, Impasug-ong, Malaybalay, Lantapan and Cabanglasan.
+BUSECO's franchise area includes the municipalities of Libona, Manolo Fortich, Sumilao, Baungon, Malitbog, Talakag, Impasug-ong, Malaybalay, Lantapan and Cabanglasan, all in the Province of Bukidnon.